When Was Beef Jerky Invented: A Historical View

 The history of beef jerky stretches far into the past.
 As a preserved food, it was an essential part of the diets of countless cultures and civilizations worldwide.
 Predating refrigeration by hundreds, perhaps even thousands of years, the process of making jerky has deep historical roots and a rich and varied history.

 While the Egyptians dried their meat in the sun, an entirely different method was developed in South America.
 The South American native tribe, the Quechuan people, invented the ‘jerky.’
+Their traditional methods developed in the Andes mountains, where the unique climate, including cold nights, aided in drying and preserving meat.
+The Quechua people of the Andes were among the first to perfect the technique of drying meat, calling it ch’arki.
 The word ‘jerky’ originated from their ‘ch’arki,’ which means to burn meat.
-They made their jerky by burning meat, typically from deer, elk, or bison.
+In modern day Peru, these preservation techniques became foundational to the region’s food culture.
+They made their jerky by burning and smoking meat, typically from deer, elk, bison, or other wild game.
 This burnt, dried meat was often mashed with berries and fat, forming what they called pemmican, which could last for incredibly long periods of time.
+Pemmican was made by combining ground meat, rendered fat, and mixed berries.
 Even in hot climates, the Quechuan people carried jerky on their long journeys, making it an essential staple for survival.

 The question of ‘where does beef jerky come from’ leads us to the early settlers of the New World.
-Introduced to the concept of jerky by the Native American tribes they encountered, the settlers adapted the process, using beef and other readily available meats.
-In fact, John Smith noted in his map of Virginia that the native people “used to smoke meats which taste like Irish dried beef.
+Introduced to the concept of jerky by the Native American tribes they encountered, the settlers adapted the process, using beef and other readily available meats, including other wild game such as antelope and deer.
+Various tribes developed unique methods for preserving and flavoring meat, often using smoking meat as a traditional preservation technique.
+In fact, John Smith noted in his map of Virginia that the native people “used to smoke meats which taste like Irish dried beef.”
+Early European explorers also observed meat preservation in the West Indies, highlighting the widespread use of these techniques.

 Today, beef jerky can be found in a variety of flavors, and there’s a vast choice of jerky products on the market.
 From the traditional to the gourmet, there’s a type of jerky to satisfy almost any palate.
+Jerky has evolved from a basic survival food into a global snack industry, now available in a variety of flavors including teriyaki, peppered, and barbecue.
 For many, the love of jerky is still a connection to our deep-seated history of preserving food for survival.
 Whether it’s hiking in the mountains or simply needing a snack on the go, beef jerky continues to be an important food staple around the world.

 The Influence of Spanish Conquistadors on Beef Jerky